swkasuk/RoadsideAssistanceServiceAssessment/README.md

-##Testing
+## Testing
- **CURL Commands **
+ CURL Commands

-- Once the application is up and running in local ,use the sample below curl commands to test the different endpoints that are described in the endpoints section to validate the functionality.The customer id and the customer location can be adjusted to test various scenarios.
+- Once the application is up and running in local ,use the sample below curl commands to test the different endpoints that are described in the endpoints section to validate the functionality.These curl commands can be imported into Postman and run.
+The customer id and the customer location can be adjusted to test various scenarios.
 5 customers with customerId from 111 to 555 have been added in the inital data script.
 The below sequence of curl commands are demonstrated for a customer id 111.

-	curl --location --request PUT 'http://localhost:8312/roa/v1/serviceprovider/assistant' \
+	-	curl --location --request PUT 'http://localhost:8312/roa/v1/serviceprovider/assistant' \
 	--header 'Content-Type: application/json' \
 	--data-raw '{
     "assistantId":"2",